Anand Vihar Terminal railway station: History

 Following the announcement of its establishment in 2003, the foundation stone for the terminal was laid on 25 January 2004.
 After several delays, and multiple revised deadlines, the station was officially inaugurated on 19 December 2009 by the former Union Railway Minister Mamata Banerjee and then Chief Minister of Delhi, Sheila Dikshit.

 After the 16 May 2010 stampede at New Delhi railway station, the originating station for several long-haul trains was permanently transferred to the Anand Vihar Terminal.

 Between 2004 and 2009, a two-storey railway station, three platforms, a coach maintenance yard, and feeder lines to Sahibabad Junction were completed at the cost of ₹850 million.
 Eventually, the number of platforms was increased to 7 and a separate building with two platforms for suburban trains was constructed.

 In 2016, a 1.1 MW rooftop solar project was installed.

 In 2020, the station received a five-star rating for its food-related facilities.

 In 2025-26, the Anand Vihar Terminal underwent a ₹224.48 crore airport-style upgrade.

 Facilities

-The Anand Vihar Terminal has ticket counters, separate arrival and departure areas, reservation halls, waiting halls with amenities for differently-abled passengers, high-speed Wi-Fi, toilets, parking areas, first floor cloakroom, two escalators, six lifts, a special heritage gallery, custom-built subways for physically challenged passengers, ATMs, foreign exchange counters, food plazas, touch-screen enquiry systems, and dedicated facilities for loading and unloading parcels, linen, and food items in the station yard.
+The Anand Vihar Terminal has ticket counters, separate arrival and departure areas, reservation halls, waiting halls with amenities for disabled passengers, high-speed Wi-Fi, toilets, parking areas, first floor cloakroom, two escalators, six lifts, a special heritage gallery, custom-built subways for physically challenged passengers, ATMs, foreign exchange counters, food plazas, touch-screen enquiry systems, and dedicated facilities for loading and unloading parcels, linen, and food items in the station yard.

+Major trains

+The major trains originating at Anand Vihar Terminal are as follows: